 Melting Point of Stainless Steels

-Melting point of duplex stainless steels – SAF 2205 steel is around 1450°C.
+The melting point of duplex stainless steel – SAF 2205 steel is around 1450°C.

-Melting point of precipitation hardening steels – 17-4PH stainless steel steel is around 1450°C.
+The melting point of precipitation hardening steels – 17-4PH stainless steel is around 1450°C.

 Thermal Conductivity of Stainless Steels

 The thermal conductivity of stainless steel – type 304 is 20 W/(m.
 K).

 The thermal conductivity of ferritic stainless steel – Grade 430 is 26 W/(m.
 K).

 The thermal conductivity of martensitic stainless steel – Grade 440C is 24 W/(m.
 K).